staydecent/PressPenguin/README.md

 ### Plugins

-A small collection of plugins that have proven themselves crucial to almost any site have been included.
+I've included a list of plugins that have proven themselves crucials to many sites.
+This list will be actively maintained.

 ### functions.php